EnigmaCurry/d.rymcg.tech/README.md

  * Tested workstation architectures:
    * Linux x86_64 (64 bit Intel or AMD)
    * Linux aarch64 (64 bit ARM)
-   * Arch Linux and Ubuntu have been regularly tested.
+   * Arch Linux, Debian, and Fedora have been regularly tested.
  * Other operating systems and architectures have not been tested, and may require customization (please [open an issue](https://github.com/EnigmaCurry/d.rymcg.tech/issues)).